novnc/noVNC/docs/EMBEDDING.md

 to always revalidate cached files using conditional requests.
 The correct semantics are achieved via the (confusingly named) `Cache-Control: no-cache` header that needs to be provided in the web server responses.
+In additon to the `no-cache` header, the `no-store` header can be used to prevent similar caching issues at caching layers above the browser level.
 ### Example Server Configurations

 Apache: